Tingwei-Wang/Tingwei-Wang.github.io/_pages/about.md

 - **Master’s Thesis (2024)**
   *"The Spatio-temporal Heterogeneity in the Effects of Environmental Regulations on Air Pollution in China"*
-  - Investigates heterogeneous impacts of ERIs using Geodetector, Spatial Durbin Model, and GTWR across 100+ Chinese cities
+  - Investigates heterogeneous impacts of ERIs using GTWR across 100+ Chinese cities.
   - Supervised by Prof. Chen Lu, UCAS

 - **Research Assistant**, School of Public Policy and Management, UCAS